PreciousNosiphoDonkrag/Supervised-Machine-Learning/Naive_Bayes_2/readme.md

 ## Spam Emails detection
 ## Parameters in ML
-A  parameter is an internal variable that can be configured to the ML model and who's value is estimated from the training data. there parameters are used to make predictions on the new data.
+A  parameter is an internal variable that can be configured to the ML model and whose value is estimated from the training data.
+These parameters are used to make predictions on the new data.
 ### Model parameters:
 - These are parameters that are learned from the training data during the training